avonggeorge/alx-interview/README.md

-This repo contains some interview related challenges that might be helpful
+This repo contains some interview related challenges that are be helpful